adrianopaladini/brightness/README.md

 Module to control the bright of Android device.

+### Get the module

+**You can download the version already compiled through https://marketplace.appcelerator.com/apps/7532**

 ## Accessing the Brightness Module

 To access this module from JavaScript, you would do the following: